Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 ## Unsafe - I Know What I'm Doing

+&lt;rant&gt;

-There's an old Rust koan on the *User Forums* by Daniel Keep that comes to mind every time I see a grizzled C++ programmer reach for raw pointers or `std::mem::transmute()` because the borrow checker keeps rejecting their code:
+There's an old Rust koan on the *User Forums* by Daniel Keep that comes to mind every time I see a grizzled C programmer reach for raw pointers or `std::mem::transmute()` because the borrow checker keeps rejecting their code:
 [*Obstacles*](https://users.rust-lang.org/t/rust-koans/2408?u=michael-f-bryan).

+You should go read it.
+It's okay, I'll wait.

 Too often you see people wanting to hack around privacy, create self-referencing structs, or create global mutable variables using `unsafe`.